×

 Portfolio Highlights

-The ClearBridge Mid Cap Strategy underperformed its Russell Midcap Index during the fourth quarter.
-On an absolute basis, the Strategy had contributions from two of the 11 sectors in which it was invested during the quarter.
-The contributors were the consumer discretionary and health care sectors, while the IT and real estate sectors were the chief detractors.
+The ClearBridge Mid Cap Growth Strategy underperformed its benchmark during the fourth quarter.
+On an absolute basis, the Strategy had positive contributions from one of the 11 sectors in which it was invested, the consumer discretionary sector while the IT sector proved the greatest detractor.

 Related Perspectives